postcss/postcss-plugin-boilerplate/README.md

    node ./postcss-plugin-boilerplate/start --yarn
     ```

+   Or use `--no-install` if you want to skip dependencies installation.

 3. Your plugin repository will now have a clean Git history.
    [Create the GitHub repository](https://github.com/new)
    and push your project there.